Nasser Kehtarnavaz is an Erik Jonsson Distinguished Professor in the Department

 His research areas include signal and image processing, machine

-embedded processors, and biomedical image analysis.
+real-time implementation on embedded processors.
 He has authored or co-authored 10 books

 than 370 publications in these areas as journal